mentler2/jgi-api/README.md

 # jgi-api
-These files allow users to download genome sequences for whole phylogenies defined in the JGI database heirarchy.
-The scripts parse the xml heirarchy, isolate urls for unqiue masked genome assembly files, and download those files to the current directory.
+These files allow users to download genome sets of files defined in the JGI database heirarchy.
+The scripts parse the xml heirarchy, isolate urls for unique file types, and download those files to the current directory.
 When multiple copies of the same file exist in the xml heirarchy only the first file is downloaded.
+The script is interactive and prompts the user for required input.

+Prequisites:
+  - POSIX shell.
+Only bash has been tested.
+  - Either python 2 or 3 should be in your PATH and accessible from the terminal.

 Syntax:
-sudo bash commands_w_unique_md5.sh [phylogeny]
+bash invoke.sh

-where [phylogeny] is supplied by the user, and corresponds to any node in the JGI database heirarchy.